Schr\"odinger's control and estimation paradigm with spatio-temporal distributions on graphs: Transition rates spatio-temporal control

-The first term is independent of our choice of $P^\star$ whereas the second is optimal by Proposition \ref{prop:partial}, attesting optimality in the context of Problem \ref{prob:partialSB} that sought coupling transition probabilities to match space-time marginals.
+The first term is independent of our choice of the kernel, whereas the second is optimal by Proposition \ref{prop:partial}, attesting optimality in the context of Problem \ref{prob:partialSB} to seek transition probabilities to match the space-time marginals.
 This completes the proof. \end{proof}

+\begin{remark} Throughout, we assume feasibility when dealing with optimization problems.
+To our interest, the feasibility of Problem \ref{prob:SBwithST} or equivalently Problem \ref{prob:KL-paths-mult} requires that a suitable number of walkers stationed initially at various vertices have a path(s) to each absorbing vertex within some number of steps that would allow matching the stopping-time marginals.
+This guarantees scheduling the transfer of the right amount of mass to the absorbing vertices according to the temporal marginals.
+A sufficient condition for feasibility on the prior graph topology is that the transient vertices are always adjacent to the absorbing ones, and the set $\Vt$ forms a strongly connected component.
+This, indeed, prevents the prior telescopic expansion from having zero elements.
+That is to say, no diagonal matrices $\mathbf D_0,\mathbf \Lambda$ can scale the zero elements of $\varPi$ to achieve nontrivial elements of the posterior telescopic expansion. {$\square$} \end{remark}